bpfefferle/bearded-dragon-owners/_posts/2022-04-25-what-do-bearded-dragons-eat.md

 There is not much to say about fruits, besides the fact that they should be offered as treats only.
 Below, is a small list of fruits.
 Again, as treats only.
+For other fruits not listed here, additional research recommended.

 - Apples
 - Bananas
 - Blueberries
 - Blackberries
 - Strawberries

-Remember, not all veggies or fruits are safe or nutritional.
-For example, citrus fruits should be avoided for Bearded Dragons.

 ## 4) Supplements